Price of Football: Full results 2017

 This year we have analysed over 2000 ticket prices in 10 categories - cheapest and most expensive matchday ticket (on the gate and online), cheapest away ticket and most expensive away ticket, cheapest season ticket and most expensive season ticket, and for the first time this year, young adult season ticket and matchday prices.

-The study also looks at how much UK clubs charge for pies, programmes, shirts and a cup of tea.
+The study also looks at how much clubs in the UK charge for pies, programmes, shirts and a cup of tea.

 You can see the results of that data below and also see the full list of young adult prices we collated here.